debalin/devops-provision-exercise/README.md

 1. AWS EC2
 2. Azure VM
 3. Node.js
-4. AWS SDK for Node.js
+4. Azure Xplat-CLI
-5. Azure Xplat-CLI
+5. aws-sdk (Node module)
 6. inquirer (Node module)
 7. figlet (Node module)
 8. chalk (Node module)
 9. parse-json (Node module)
 10. child_process (Node module)
-11. Ansible
+11. Ansible (Pip module)

-My program is CLI-interactive because it depends on the user as to what key file / password / other data he / she will be using (basically instead of harcoding my data, I have generalized this).
+My program is a little CLI-interactive because it depends on the user as to what key file / password / other data he / she will be using (basically instead of harcoding my data, I have generalized this).
 In a practical scenario, this wouldn't be required as in an organization, the secret keys won't change all the time and it can be hardcoded in the application.
 In this case, however, with the intent that the TA can run the program, I assumed that a little bit of interactive-ness will help the grader.
 I will go through a brief of both the providers that I have chosen (AWS, Azure) one by one.

 ### Steps common to both providers